 5 August 2014 – The WHO Global Malaria Programme is looking for a communications consultant to support the work of the Rapid Access Expansion 2015 programme.
-The deadline for applications is 12 September 2014.
+The call for applications closed on 12 September 2014.

 29 July 2014 – The policy brief published in March to support ministries of health in developing concept notes under the new funding model of the Global Fund to Fight AIDS, Tuberculosis and Malaria is now available in French.